maorcc/hassio-addon-transmission/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

 This repository provides a [Transmission](https://transmissionbt.com/) app for [Home Assistant](https://www.home-assistant.io/).
+(Home Assistant renamed "add-ons" to "apps" in 2026; this is the same thing previously known as the Transmission add-on.)

 <img src="https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/transmission.png" width="720" height="300">

 Learn more about the Transmission BitTorrent client from the official Transmission website: https://transmissionbt.com/

-Read the [detailed documentation](./transmission) of this Home Assitant Transmission app.
+Read the [detailed documentation](./transmission) of this Home Assistant Transmission app.

 To install, add this repository to your Home Assistant App Store by clicking here: